taniawyss/flow-cytometry-analysis-with-R/docs/flowCyt/day4/exercises_d4.md

 * Select the «use current date when rendering object» option
 * Default output format: HTML

-We will perform a small flow cytometry analysis pipeline, but this time by creating a report.We will create an .Rmd file, and modify it to include the code for analysis and results of a small pipeline with dimensional reduction plots of the FR_FCM_Z3WR data.
+We will re-run the dimensional reduction exercise, but this time by creating a report.
+We will create an .Rmd file, and modify it to include the code for analysis and results of dimensional reduction of the FR_FCM_Z3WR data, using the code of Exercise 4 of Day 2.

-Create a new .Rmd in which you will:
+Now edit your .Rmd template:

-1) Modify the YAML metadata section to include a table of content with numbered sections and code folding buttons.
+1) Modify the YAML metadata section to include a table of content with numbered sections of 2 header levels, and buttons to hide the code.

 2) Write a paragraph with a level-1 header, that describes the content of the document.

-3) Create code chunks that will run and print the output of the analysis listed below.
-Create a new code chunk for each plot.
-Make sure the plot is centered.
-Add a header (preceded by the # symbols outside of the code chunks) before each plot with some suggestive plot title.

-  a)

-  b)
+3) Create a chunk with global options that will print the R source code, include chunk outputs, and hide warnings and messages.

+4) Create a chunk that will load the required libraries: flowCore, CATALYST, ggplot2, cowplot.

+5) Create a code chunk for each of the following steps, that will run and/or print the output of the following analysis:

+a) Import the cleaned flowSet generated after cleaning with flowAI during Exercise 3, as well as the panel from the csv file. **Important**: modify the path that becomes relative to the location of the .Rmd script.
+Eg: `load("../course_datasets/FR_FCM_Z3WR/fcs_clean.RData")`.
+Create a SingleCellExperiment object.

+b) Calculate the UMAP with default parameters, as in Exercise 4.

+c) Plot the UMAP, coloring the cells according to donor id and faceting according to time point.
+Set the chunk option to center the figure, using `fig.align = "center"` within the chunks option.

+d) Create additional chunks by playing with the plots: coloring according to some marker genes, etc. You can also arrange plots in grids using `plot_grid()` of the cowplot package.
+Have fun!

-4) Save the Rmd file, knit it to an html report, and admire it in your web-browser!
+6)  Save the Rmd file, knit the document to an html report and admire it in your web-browser!

 [Download solution Rmd file](../../assets/scripts/R_practice11_solution.Rmd){: .md-button }